afinemax/Astron_2024/pipeline_readme.md

 ### Sorting with Fetch

 `fetch` uses machine learning to classify candidates as "good" or "bad".
 It ensures only one instance runs at a time using a lockfile, moves the files accordingly, and saves baseband data along with diagnostic plots.
-Located in the `run_predict_and_move` function.
+Located in the `run_predict_and_move` function using a lock file.

 ### Saving Baseband Data

 Located in the `run_predict_and_move` function, baseband data is saved if "good" candidates are found by `fetch`.
 It saves 2 seconds of data centered on the candidate and attempts to save corresponding data in other bands.
+Saved in `.sigmf` format.

 ### Diagnostic Plotting

 After saving baseband data, diagnostic `.png` files are generated for "good"  `.h5` candidates.
+Baseband data, good candidate files, and diagnostic plots are located in `/data/frb/{date}/good`

 ### Logging

 Logs are written after DBscan clustering to `/data/frb/obs_log/{source_name}`.
 The logs include details about the number of candidates before and after clustering, along with other relevant information.

 	- `#Filterbank_File", "User", "Timestamp", "RFI_Instances", "Pulse_Candidates", "Clusters_(Candidates_after_clustering)", "silhouette_score", "duration_seconds"

 	- `.fil` file headers are recorded here

 ## `stop_frb.sh`